Business and IT adjustments

-On 25 May 2018, your organization must be compliant with the GDPR (General Data Protection Regulation), the European regulation on the protection of personal data.
+Since 25 May 2018, your organization must be compliant with the GDPR (General Data Protection Regulation), the European regulation on the protection of personal data.
 This mainly concerns processes at the business level, such as the way you deal with data from employees, job applicants, prospects and customers, or the procedures for sales and marketing.
 Essentially, this will also require modifications at the IT level.
-So there is a lot to do.

 In the longer term: a business audit and a change process